Loading [MathJax]/jax/output/HTML-CSS/jax.js

 PCM-Initially-Solid: The simulation will start with the PCM in a solid state.
 (RefBy: IM:heatEInPCM and IM:eBalanceOnPCM.)

 Water-Always-Liquid: The operating temperature range of the system is such that the water is always in liquid state.
 That is, the temperature will not drop below the melting point temperature of water, or rise above its boiling point temperature.
-(RefBy: IM:eBalanceOnWtr, UC:Water-PCM-Fixed-States, and IM:heatEInWtr.)
+(RefBy: IM:heatEInWtr, IM:eBalanceOnWtr, and UC:Water-PCM-Fixed-States.)

 Perfect-Insulation-Tank: The tank is perfectly insulated so that there is no heat loss from the tank.
 (RefBy: IM:eBalanceOnWtr and LC:Tank-Lose-Heat.)